 Tuesdays and Thursdays, 6-9 p.m.

 “I like that I have been able to still work while going to class and I haven’t felt overwhelmed.
 That was very important to me.”

 Trying to determine if the VCU Paralegal Certificate is right for you?
 Our informational video may help.

 Our programs are led by renowned and experienced instructors in the legal field.
 All instructors for the program courses are practicing members of the Virginia Bar Association.
-They also bring real-life experience to the classroom to help you apply the new knowledge and skills you gain throughout the program.
+They also bring real-life experience to the online classroom to help you apply the new knowledge and skills you gain throughout the program.

 Below are biographies and headshots for several of our prestigious instructors.
 Contact us for more information or if you have any questions we can answer.

 Marissa Boyce is a senior staff attorney with the Virginia Court of Appeals.
 In her current position, she leads a small team of attorneys working on petitions for writs of actual innocence based on non-biological evidence.
 Before her current position, Marissa worked as a public defender in the City of Richmond and in Chesterfield County, where she specialized in representing court-involved youth in criminal cases.

 Marissa graduated cum laude from the University of Mary Washington, where she received a Bachelor of Arts in French.
 She went on to attend law school at the Catholic University of America's Columbus School of Law in Washington, D.C.
 While in law school, Marissa served as an editor on the interdisciplinary Journal of Law, Philosophy & Culture, and graduated with pro-bono highest honors after performing over 300 hours of pro-bono work.
 Marissa is currently licensed to practice law in Virginia, the United States Court of Appeals for the Fourth Circuit, and the United States Supreme Court.
 She spends her time outside of work gardening and working on her historic home.

 Sherry Fox, J.D.